Wednesday, April 8, 2020

 Louis Ferdinand noted that the new home was a “come down.”
 Kira responded: “Let’s be thankful that we are all united and alive; so many people aren’t.”

-The end of the war in May 1945 did not mean an end to the family’s difficulties.
+The war's end in May 1945 did not mean an end to the family’s difficulties.
 Nearly everything they owned was gone, now lost to Soviet occupiers.
 They were refugees in their own country.
 Louis Ferdinand’s contacts with the American military made life a bit easier as he was sought out for his views on a postwar Germany.
 In December 1947, Louis Ferdinand moved his family -now six children as Kira had given birth to a fourth son, Christian-Sigismund, in March 1946 – to a home, in Borgfeld, a suburb of Bremen.
 In December 1949, 40-year-old Kira gave birth to a seventh child, a daughter, who was baptized with a Russian first name, Xenia.

-It was not until May 1951 that Kira and Louis Ferdinand traveled outside Germany, since the start of the second world war They boarded a steamer in Hamburg and sailed to Barcelona, traveling “like any other citizen.”
+It was not until May 1951 that Kira and Louis Ferdinand traveled outside Germany, since the start of the Second World War They boarded a steamer in Hamburg and sailed to Barcelona, traveling “like any other citizen.”
 From Barcelona, they traveled to Madrid, where they were met by Kira’s brother, Wladimir, and his wife, Leonida.
 This was a time for a family reunion between Kira and her younger brother, who had settled in Madrid four years earlier.
 It was while they were in Madrid that they learned that the Crown Prince had suffered a heart attack.
 Louis Ferdinand was assured that the doctors were not worried about his father’s heart condition.
 After returning to Bremen in July, the prince called his father, who said he was feeling much better.

 Embed from Getty Images